pquline/volr/README.md

-# 🚍 Volr - Public Transport Disruption Reporting System
+# 🚍 volr - Public Transport Disruption Reporting System

-Volr is a modern web application that allows users to report and track public transport disruptions in real-time.
+`volr` is a modern web application that allows users to report and track public transport disruptions in real-time.
 Built with Next.js, it provides a user-friendly interface for reporting issues and viewing current disruptions in the transport network.

 ## ✨ Features